 We have a highly qualified skillful team.

 Our team is composed of instrumented rated Pilots, experienced Air Traffic Controllers, and teams with successful aeronautical analysis experience.
 To ensure we have a consistently and effectively trained aeronautical staff we’ve developed and implemented a qualification training program to enhance the capabilities of each team member.
-All of our Aeronautical Analysts are required to successfully complete a stringent 12 month training plan that outlines ARINC coding requirements and techniques.
+All of our Aeronautical Analysts are required to successfully complete a stringent 12-month training plan that outlines ARINC coding requirements and techniques.
 Our aeronautical analysts are qualified in source validation and verification and the coding of Departure Procedures (DPs), Standard Terminal Arrival Routes (STARs), and Standard Instrument Approach Procedures (SIAPs).

 We have a highly efficient and effective production environment.

 Analyzing and coding procedures on a daily basis can be tedious and requires great attention to detail to avoid submission of errors.
 A robust software production application was needed to reduce the amount of human processing and human error.
 In 2004, AeroNavData began development on their proprietary production software application that includes easy to use forms for data entry, numerous form validations to cut down on keystroke errors, the ability to visually quality check the coding for accuracy and aircraft flyability, and a data output process that employs database integrity checking.
 Our software application, the AeroNavData Navigation Data (AND) Production Software, currently at version 6.1.0 has been updated with numerous enhancements adding additional integrity checks, features, and improved functionality.
-Along with our production system we have invested in a robust infrastructure including state-of-the-art computers, high speed internet access, nightly off-site backup, and an on-site generator to ensure no breaks in support or service.
-AeroNavData was granted a FAA Type 1 LOA in February 2009, certifying our production environment and process was in compliance with RTCA DO-200A.
+Along with our production system, we have invested in a robust infrastructure including state-of-the-art computers, high-speed internet access, nightly off-site backup, and an on-site generator to ensure no breaks in support or service.
+AeroNavData was granted an FAA Type 1 LOA in February 2009, certifying our production environment and process was in compliance with RTCA DO-200A.

 We fully understand customer and industry requirements.